salam-07/Budget-App-Frontend/README.md

 # Budget-App-Frontend
-A budget management app front-end.
-Developed to hook API's through Azure Functions
+Static front-end application for a budget management application, built with HTML, CSS and vanilla JavaScript.
+Hosted on Azure Static Web Apps for learning CI/CD and DevOps